 As an estate planning attorney, I want people to understand advance healthcare directives.
 If you do, you will know how important they are to your estate plan.
 I help clients with estate planning in Corpus Christi, South Texas, and the Coastal Bend area, as well as Aransas, Kleberg, Bee, Nueces, Live Oak, Jim Wells, and Victoria counties.
-At Russell Manning Attorney at Law, I can help you, too.
+At Russell Manning Law PLLC, I can help you, too.

 An advance healthcare directive is also known as a “living will.”
 It is a legal document you create that expresses your wishes regarding medical intervention in situations where you are unable to communicate those wishes for yourself.

 The living will describes what measures you want to be taken and what measures you do not want to be taken if you are comatose, have a severe illness, are in an accident, or suffer from dementia.
 In these states, you may not be able to make those decisions and tell your doctors what you want.
 A living will provides a way to make such important decisions now, while you are able to do so.

 A living will addresses a number of issues regarding end-of-life and lifesaving care.
 These include such measures as cardiopulmonary resuscitation, use of a ventilator, administration of drugs, surgery, blood transfusions, dialysis, administration of food and water, and pain relief.
 It can also address organ donation.

 Any adult age 18 and older can execute an advance directive and should, regardless of your health now.
 You never know when you may suffer serious injury or illness, so it is wise to have one at all times.